 The professional development of all staff involved in meeting the needs of pupils with SEND is ongoing and continuous.
-A wide range of training opportunities is provided which includes:
+A wide range of training opportunities are provided which includes:

-- Skill sharing and the demonstration of teaching techniques and strategies organised within the school - Professional development sessions and one-off sessions on relevant subjects provided by SEND specialists - Attendance at courses offered by external providers, accredited and non-accredited, as part of theschool's performance management process.
+- Skills sharing and the demonstration of teaching techniques and strategies organised within the school - Professional development sessions and one-off sessions on relevant subjects provided by SEND specialists - Attendance at courses offered by external providers, accredited and non-accredited, as part of the school's performance management process.